xtremestar123/fastmac-VNCgui/README.md

 TODO: find a better way to somehow broadcast that ngrok is up and has a tunnel address

 *NOTE* If you're using Apple Screen Sharing or RealVNC Viewer, use the system username and password ("VNC User"/your set password), NOT your VNC-only password!

+# Telegram Integration (req'd setup)
+This branch, `telegram-notifications`, uses the code from https://github.com/fabianonline/telegram.sh to provide Telegram notifications of script up and hostname/port to connect in.

+To set up the bot, you'll need to reach out to @BotFather on Telegram and create a new bot.
+You'll be given a token string, which must go in a secret called `TELEGRAM_TOKEN`.

+Message the bot you've set up at least once to get it 'intialized' for yourself.

+Set your user ID in the secret `TELEGRAM_CHAT`.
+If you add the bot to a channel or group, you can also use the ID of a given channel or group.
+(Getting your user ID / chat ID is beyond scope of this document.)

+It's that easy, you'll get a ping from the bot when the VM is starting and a ping with the tcp:// info from ngrok.

 ----
 # Lessons learned in my hacking this to bits: